 This sort of concoction tends to be cloyingly sweet and frustratingly inconsistent – traits a bar-tender must occasionally endure amongst his clientele, but never, we hope, amongst his ingredients.

 As we were saying, speed is crucial to preserving the freshness and flavor of these fragile blossoms.
 To that end, they arrive at the distillery post-haste and are immediately macerated to capture the freshest flavor.

 Here again is another reason nothing like St-Germain has ever been created before.
 Traditional maceration processes yield little flavor from these tiny blossoms.
 Unfortunately, the other customary option, pressing the flowers, causes a regrettable bitterness.

 To create St Germain, it was necessary, then, to invent and perfect an entirely new method of persuading the elderflower to give up its prized essence while retaining one-of-a-kind flavor.
 Needless to say, this new process is our proud family secret.

-From there, we blend the resulting spirit with just enough cane sugar to enhance the natural flavor of the blossoms.
+From there, the resulting spirit is blended with just enough cane sugar to enhance the natural flavor of the blossoms.
 The result, after painstaking refinements to every subtlety of the recipe, is a clean floral nose with hints of pear, peach and grapefruit zest.
 Most importantly, one will note the wonderfully fresh flavor of the elderflowers, available for the first time in a finely balanced artisanal liqueur."